alexxingplus/alexxingplus/README.md

 ## My projects
 [**📸 Camera Roll**](https://github.com/alexxingplus/PhotoPlenka) (\*_I'm currently working on it_\*) - an app that enables you to see how the places around you had been looking like years ago.
 It uses [PastVU API](https://github.com/PastVu/pastvu) - they have a database of more than 1.5 million photos taken from 1826 to 2000, each has its location.

-[**🐘 Ten Elephants**](https://github.com/TenElephants/TenElephantsMeals) - little iOS project we had at Yandex workshop.
+[**🐘 Ten Elephants**](https://github.com/TenElephants/TenElephantsMeals) - little iOS project I had at Yandex workshop.
+I was working with a little amazing team.
 It was written in like a week.
 A nice looking app with recepies.

 [**🧑‍💻 Koder challenge**](https://github.com/alexxingplus/kodeChallenge) - an internship challenge from KODE.
 It was pretty interesting for me to build it.